Principal minors of tree distance matrices: Introduction

-\begin{rmk*} It is worth observing that the terms appearing in the submatrix $D[S]$ only depend on the lengths of edges which lie on some path between vertices in $S$.
+\begin{rmk} The terms appearing in the submatrix $D[S]$ only depend on the lengths of edges which lie on some path between vertices in $S$.
 Depending on the chosen subset $S \subseteq V$, these distances in $D[S]$ may ignore a large part of the ambient tree $G$.
-However, the expression in Theorem~\ref{thm:w-main} involes all edge lengths.
+However, the expression in Theorem~\ref{thm:w-main} involves all edge lengths.

 To calculate $\det D[S]$ in this case, using Theorem~\ref{thm:w-main} ``efficiently,'' we could instead replace $G$ by the subtree $\conv(S,G)$ consisting of the union of all paths between vertices in $S$, which we call the {\em convex hull} of $S$.
-However, the formulas as stated are true even without this replacement due to cancellation of terms. \end{rmk*}
+However, the formulas as stated are true even without this replacement due to cancellation of terms. \end{rmk}